Unified Cornish

 Unified Cornish (UC) (Kernewek Uny[e]s, KU) is a variety of the Cornish language of the Cornish revival.
 Developed gradually by Robert Morton Nance during and before the 1930s, it derived its name from its standardisation of the variant spellings of traditional Cornish manuscripts.
-Nance's recommended spelling and grammar, based on Middle Cornish, soon supplanted Henry Jenner's system, which had been based largely on Late Cornish.
+Nance's recommended spelling and grammar, based on Middle Cornish, soon supplanted Henry Jenner's system, which had been based largely on Late Cornish, although not without dissent.
 Most of the older generation of Cornish users alive today would have started under this system.
 It was also the form originally used by Gorsedh Kernow, although they now use the new Standard Written Form.

 Criticism

 In the 1980s, Unified Cornish came under heavy criticism, leading to the creation of Kernewek Kemmyn (KK) and Modern Cornish (also called, Revived Late Cornish, "RLC").
 Some Cornish speakers continued to employ Unified Cornish nonetheless.

 Unified Cornish, Revised

 In the 1990s, yet another variety emerged when Unified Cornish Revised (UCR) (Kernowek Unys Amendys, "KUA") was devised by Nicholas Williams.
+This was in response to the criticisms levelled at Unified Cornish from the 1950s onwards.